princeton-computational-imaging/NLOSFeatureEmbeddings/README.md

 <img src="scenes/detection.png" height="400" style="padding-right:20px;" />

 Qualitative end-to-end detection results on synthetic (top) and real (bottom) data.
+The proposed method correctly predicts the bounding boxes for different classes with various color, shape, and pose.
 The model is only trained on synthetic data.
 Evaluation of such a model on real data validates its generalization capability.